SikuliX/SikuliX-Docs/src/main/resources/docs/source/region.rst

 		:param PS: a :py:class:`Pattern` object or a string (path to an image file or just plain text)
 		:return: a :py:class:`Match` object that contains the best match or fails if :ref:`not found <PatternNotFound>`

-		Find a particular GUI element, which is seen as the given image or just plain text.
-The given file name of an image specifies the element's appearance.
-It searches within the region and returns the best match, which shows a similarity greater than the minimum similarity given by the pattern.
+		Find a particular pattern, which is the given image or just plain text.
+It searches within the region and returns the best match, that shows a similarity greater than the minimum similarity given by the pattern.
 If no similarity was set for the pattern by :py:meth:`Pattern.similar` before, a default minimum similarity of 0.7 is set automatically.

-		If autoWaitTimeout is set to a non-zero value, find() just acts as a wait().
+		**Be aware** ``find(PS)`` does not wait for the appearence, it just comes back after one search try and will throw FindFailed in case of not found.

 		**Side Effect** *lastMatch*: the best match can be accessed using :py:meth:`Region.getLastMatch` afterwards.